 This SBAS Testbed is a satellite based positioning infrastructure that will available from June 2017 – January 2019.
-CRCSI is coordinating and undertaking user testing of SBAS in Australia and New Zealand in conjunction with a benefit analysis of SBAS technology to Australia and New Zealand.
+CRCSI is coordinating and undertaking user testing of SBAS in Australia and New Zealand in conjunction with an economic benefit analysis of SBAS technology in the region.

 CRCSI partners, Geoscience Australia (GA) and Land Information New Zealand (LINZ) together with three global companies GMV, Inmarsat and Lockheed Martin have implemented the SBAS testbed to evaluate three positioning signals for improved accuracy and integrity over Australia and New Zealand.

 Approximately 20 projects across aviation, agriculture, consumer, construction, maritime, rail, resources, road, spatial and utilities sectors in Australia and New Zealand are currently being finalised and will be starting soon.
 A further number of projects are currently being evaluated from the second call for Expressions of Interest (EOI) that was open in September 2017.

 - The current L1 Legacy service similar to that available in the United States (WAAS), Europe (EGNOS), Japan (MSAS), India (GAGAN) and Russia (SDCM).

 - A second-generation Dual Frequency Multi Constellation (DFMC) signal which will provide improvement over the legacy signal in a number of areas.
 This signal has not been tested anywhere in the world until now.